moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 const bar = 0 || 42; // 42
 const boo = '' || 'some string value' // 'some string value' // however, '' may be a valid value const fax = '' ?? 'some string value' // ''

+## escaping sequences

+Escape sequences are typically used to specify actions such as carriage returns and tab movements on terminals and printers.
+They are also used to provide literal representations of non printing characters and characters that usually have special meanings, such as the double quotation mark (")